-If a student fails a module taken as a reassessment no further reassessment attempt is allowed unless there are substantiated extenuating circumstances accepted by the Board of Examiners.
+If a student fails a module on the second attempt at the assessment no further attempt is allowed unless there are substantiated extenuating circumstances accepted by the Board of Examiners.

 Where the Board of Examiners permits a student to have a second attempt at the assessment for a module this only applies to any individual assignment/examination for the module that has been failed.
 A student cannot be permitted to retake a module unless permitted by the Board of Examiners because of substantiated extenuating circumstances.